Country Profile: South Africa

 Geography

-- Natural Resources: Includes gold, coal, platinum, and diamonds
+- Natural Resources: Includes gold, diamonds, and platinum, among others.

 People and Society